How to Build an Insurance Program for Terrorism Risks

-Terrorist and other mass violence attacks like the recent ones in Paris and Beirut can threaten your people, operations, and assets.
+Terrorist and other mass violence attacks like the ones in Paris and Brussels can have a devastating effect on your people, operations, and assets.
 Many companies look to insurance — mainly property, terrorism, and political violence coverage — to help manage the financial impact of these risks, which can include property damage, and business interruption.

 Terrorism Insurance or Political Violence Coverage?

 Property terrorism insurance provides coverage for the physical damage and business interruption that can result from acts that are motivated by politics, religion, or ideology.
 Political violence insurance provides coverage related to war, civil war, rebellion, insurrection, coup d’état, and other civil disturbances.

 Choosing which coverage — or combination of coverage — is best for your organization can be tricky.
 The line between what is considered “terrorism” and what is considered “political violence” is often blurry.
 For example, should attacks by particular groups be classified as acts of terrorism, or another form of political violence?

 To help determine the best insurance program to manage these risks, here are a few things to think about:

 - Ensure the limits of insurance that you buy provide enough protection for multiple loss scenarios.